ShaunTheSalvo/Arch-Linux-Easy-Setup-Script/README.md

 # Usage
 The script is intended to be used immediately after a fresh install of Arch Linux - either via archinstall script or (for the purists) a manually configured installation.
 I would suggest downloading the script (```easy-setup.sh```) and saving it to a USB drive or similar before starting your Arch Linux installation.

 When installing Arch Linux with archinstall, I would suggest selecting just "xorg/xserver" as your profile for installation, rather than installing/configuring a DE (Gnome, KDE, Cinnamon etc) within archinstall.
 My script provides for automatic installation and configuration of Cinnamon, Gnome or KDE automatically.

+## Suggested method to access and run the script following installing Arch (using the ISO):

+1. Download ```easy-setup.sh``` and save it to a location such as an external hard drive or USB.

+2. Boot into the newly installed system, and log in to the terminal using the username and password you created during installation of Arch.

+3. Enter the command ```lsblk``` to determiine the /dev entry for the device you saved the script to.
+For example, the device may show as **/dev/sdb1**.

+4. Enter the command ```sudo mkdir -p /media/tmp``` to create a mountpoint for the device you saved the script to.

+5. Mount the device with ```sudo mount **device** /media/tmp```, then access the device with ```cd /media/tmp```.

+6. Enter the command ```sh easy-setup.sh``` to run the script.

 The script will first ask if you want to install some handy BASH shortcuts into ```~/.bashrc```, then if you'd like to activate chaotic-aur and Systemback repos (Systemback is a very useful and powerful tool for backing up your system).